nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.rpd

-    The RPD flag is triggered in the following cases:
+    The RPD (Received Power Detector) flag is triggered in the following cases:

     1. During RX mode (when `listen` is `True`) and an arbitrary RF transmission with a gain above -64 dBm threshold is/was present.